-As I got nearer the summit, I could see a lot more people hanging out there.
+As I got nearer the summit, I could see a lot more people hanging out there by the trig point.
 Although I usually like less people, I felt a real relief when I saw them.
 I no longer felt alone, and like I was heading to my doom.
 Or rather, we would all be doomed together.
 It’s less scary when there are others involved.

 As you can probably guess, I didn’t stick around at the top.
 There were no views, and it was cold and windy.
 I was also a little bit annoyed.
 All that hard work for nothing.

 Walk down off the Old Man of Coniston